filwastaken/statistics/README.md

 # Statistic's thesis n.4
 ## The Glivenko-Cantelli theorem, proof and simulations
-Link to the fourth thesis, about the Glivenko–Cantelli theorem: [thesis4](/thesis/thesis4) :To Finish
+Link to the fourth thesis, about the Glivenko–Cantelli theorem: [thesis4](/thesis/thesis4)

 # Statistic's thesis n.5
 [thesis5](/thesis/thesis5) :To Finish